Understand Your Solar Panel Financing Options

 What You Need Before Your Free Solar Consultation

 When you make an appointment with a Sunpro Solar Energy Specialist, it’s helpful to know the square footage of your roof, the age of your roof as well the square footage of your home ahead of time.

 The size of your roof, its age, the level of sun exposure and amount of shade coverage are all things that determine how the solar system will be installed on your roof.
 A roof with plentiful exposure to sunlight is ideal.
 Even better, a roof that has an east-west ridgeline with little to no interference from trees or buildings is the perfect place for panels to capture as much energy as possible from the sun.
 If the space on your rooftop is more limited, there are smaller higher-efficiency panels made to suit your home energy needs.

 The size of your solar panel system depends entirely on your energy needs and the kilowatt-hours of power you need your solar panels to produce.
 If you want to lower your electric bill, the amount of solar panels will be determined by exactly how much you want to lower it.
 If you just want half your electricity use to be reduced, your solar panel system will probably be smaller.
 If you want to cover all your electric needs, you’ll probably need a larger solar panel system, which means of course, more solar panels.
-However, if you have limited roof space you could instead use higher efficiency solar panels.
+However, if you have limited roof space you could instead use higher efficiency solar panels like the ones that Sunpro Solar uses by LG.
 This would mean fewer solar panels, but greater generation rates.

 Schedule a Free Estimate